 I’m a writer, an editor, a wife, a sister, a friend—and a mother.
 My entire career has been spent in media (and I still work in fashion today), yet through all of my reporting and interviewing and musing, I began to feel like something was missing as I settled into my 30s, had my first child, and started to yearn for something slower; more traditional, yet not traditional.

 Suspicious that there were others out there like me—women who were pulled in different directions by wanting to focus on themselves and their family simultaneously—I decided to formalize the conversations I’d been having with people, collecting them in a place that would arrive, physically, in your mailbox.

 That’s how In Kind was born.
-Lovingly produced by hand at my dining room table, then printed in small quantities and slipped into the mail with a handwritten note, we’re hoping it resonates with kindred spirits.
+Lovingly produced by hand at my dining room table, then printed in small quantities and slipped into the mail, we’re hoping it resonates with kindred spirits.
 Women who know that life has continued to become richer and more rewarding with children and the challenges they bring—but also haven’t abandoned themselves.
-Who still see the person they used to be, who know she is worth investing in and loving.
+Women who still see the person they used to be, who know she is worth investing in and loving.

 Hannah Weil McKinley, Founding Editor

 I’m a storyteller who's always been innately interested in style.
 I grew up loving magazines, wallpapering my childhood bedroom in fashion editorials.
 That’s where my day job has taken me for over a decade in fashion media, where I spent years at the helm of POPSUGAR Fashion and then at the Editorialist.

 After the birth of my first daughter in 2018, I felt a seismic shift in the stories I wanted to consume and the storytelling I wanted to do.
 I was compelled to share more candidly—about motherhood, about womanhood, and about the things that go along with it.
 My approach to writing changed, as did my conversations with women and mothers who felt similarly: looking for inspiration, while seeking a kind of community.